thenagain/Trackpadding-macOS/README.md

 **Trackpadding** is the easy app which makes your iPhone/iPad into trackpad for your mac.

-It can connect iPhone/iPad and mac with **not only Wi-FI also Bluetooth**.
+It can connect immediately iPhone/iPad and mac with **not only Wi-FI also Bluetooth**.

 ![Demo](/img/demo.gif)